lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Reading the input file line by line by using BufferedReader and FileReader.
 Using a integer variable for a line counter.
 Writing to the output file line by line while adding the line numbers in front of each line.

+Exercise 06 - Word Count
+-

+Reading two files by using BufferedReader and FileReader.
+One is with words to be counted, the other one is with actual test to count the word to be counted that the text contains.